 None of the guarantees extend longer than one year.
 The credit risk involved in issuing letters of credit is essentially the same as that involved in extending loan facilities to customers.
-Collateral held varies as specified above and is required in instances which the Company deems necessary.
-All of the standby letters of credit outstanding at December 31, 2017, were collateralized.
-No amounts were recorded as liabilities for the years ended December 31, 2017 or 2016, for the Company's potential obligations under these guarantees.
+Collateral held varies as specified above and is required in instances that the Company deems necessary.
+All of the standby letters of credit outstanding at December 31, 2018, were collateralized.
+No amounts were recorded as liabilities for the years ended December 31, 2018 or 2017, for the Company's potential obligations under these guarantees.